Are Palm Trees Bad for Environment?

 Did Los Angeles Update Their Palm Tree Stance?

-Since the devastating fires around Los Angeles in early 2025, there have been many comments that palms are THE fire hazard there.
+Since the devastating fires around Los Angeles in January 2025, there have been many comments that palms are THE fire hazard there.

 We don't agree.
-Even though, yes palms can catch fire.
+Even though, yes, palms can catch fire.
+An article in the January 2025 International Palm Society (IPS) pointed out why we disagree.

 You can research LA City Trees Here>